 Information About Your Company/Product/Service

-Sales folks are ambassadors of their firms and are expected to know everything about their company such as history, management, business divisions, geographical presence etc. Information about their product/service is also important, although they aren’t expected to know technical details.
+Sales folks are ambassadors of their firms and are expected to know everything about their company such as history, management, business divisions, and geographical presence.
+Information about their product/service is also essential, although they aren’t expected to know technical details.

-Profile of The Ideal Target Audience
+Profile of the Ideal Target Audience

-For example, a customer of a business intelligence firm could be a chief product officer responsible for meeting the product and business's goals.
-Knowledge about his/her business priorities, budget, preferences etc. is important to speak the language that he/she is most familiar with.
+For example, a customer of a business intelligence firm could be a chief product officer responsible for meeting the product and business goals.
+Knowledge about his/her business priorities, budget, preferences, etc. is vital to speak the language that he/she is most familiar.

 Unique Selling Points